 Privacy as a Component of ESG

-Investors are increasingly relying on the environmental, social and governance (ESG) ranking of a company which evaluates the company’s impact on people and the planet.
-The ESG score provides insights on how well the company is fulfilling its obligations with respect to the environment, society, and the governance attributes.
+Investors are increasingly relying on the environmental, social, and governance (ESG) ranking of a company, which evaluates the company’s impact on people and the planet.
+The ESG score provides insights into how well the company is fulfilling its obligations with respect to the environment, society, and governance attributes.

-Not only are stakeholders considering a company’s efforts to tackle the environmental risks, but how the company manages its relationships with its employees, customers, and the local communities is also being given huge importance.
+Not only are stakeholders considering a company’s efforts to tackle environmental risks, but how the company manages its relationships with its employees, customers, and local communities is also being given huge importance.

 When it comes to social issues, privacy has emerged as a critical topic among socially conscious investors.
 As the rise in digitization has led to the collection and processing of large volumes of data, this has brought companies under increased scrutiny by regulatory bodies as well as consumers.
 The privacy attribute depicts the company’s efforts towards its ethical and social responsibilities within the ESG framework.

 Privacy has been recognized as a fundamental human right by the United Nations and is being given greater emphasis with laws like the EU’s General Data Privacy Regulation (GDPR) and the California Consumer Privacy Act (CCPA).